 ADHD in Children: Symptoms, Evaluations, Treatments

 Children who exhibit these symptoms of inattentive or hyperactive/impulsive ADHD may warrant a qualified diagnosis and appropriate treatment such as medication and behavior therapy.
-Learn more about common signs of ADHD, and what to do if your child shows them.
+Learn more about common signs of attention deficit, and what to do if your child shows them.

 ADHD diagnoses have skyrocketed nearly 50 percent since 2003, bringing the total number of American children with ADHD to nearly 6 million, according to 2015 statistics from the Center for Disease Control and Prevention (CDC).1